 Ref.
-Methodology Source Data for FT (Ptl) and Bio FT-SPK are taken from (1).
+Methodology Source Data for FT (Ptl) and Bio FT-SPK are taken from (1) .
 A linear interpolation is performed since data are only available for the years 2030 and 2040.
-Note that a continuous range of (1) Danish Energy Agency: Technology operation is possible for Fischer-Tropsch $descriptions \ and \ projections \ for \ long-term$ processes, producing different proportions of energy planning: Renewable fuels. each class of distillates.
-Also, hydrocracking is (2) Mahdi Fasihi, Dmitrii Bogdanov, Christian possible downstream of the process to convert ${\bf Breyer}:\ Techno-Economic\ Assessment\ of\ Power$ 1. long-chain hydrocarbons into lighter -to-Liquids (PtL) Fuels Production and Global 1. distillates.
+Note that a continuous range of (1) Danish Energy Agency: Technology operation is possible for Fischer-Tropsch descriptions and projections for long-term processes, producing different proportions of energy planning: Renewable fuels. each class of distillates.
+Also, hydrocracking is (2) Mahdi Fasihi, Dmitrii Bogdanov, Christian possible downstream of the process to convert Breyer: Techno-Economic Assessment of Power 1. long-chain hydrocarbons into lighter -to-Liquids (PtL) Fuels Production and Global 1. distillates.
 Following data from (1) and Trading Based on Hybrid PV-Wind Power (2), the proportions put in the table above are Plants.
 Table 6. chosen as representative ones.
-Data for the (3) Guolin Yao, Mark D. Staples, Robert ATJ-SPK process are taken from (3), for Malina, and Wallace E. Tyner: Stochastic techno switchgrass.
+Data for the (3) Guolin Yao, Mark D. Staples, Robert ATJ-SPK process are taken from (3), for Malina, and Wallace E. Tyner: Stochastic techno switch grass.
 It should be noted that the -economic analysis of alcohol-to-jet ATJ-SPK process also requires 0.07 GWh of fuel production.
 Table 3. natural gas.
-To evaluate the available heat for DHN in the Fischer-Tropsch processes, the process heat loss was assumed to be 35% .
+To evaluate the available heat for DHN in the Fischer-Tropsch processes, the process heat loss was assumed to be 35%.

-the availability, which is taken the same as the one for the electrolyser already implemented in the model.
-The investment price is deduced for 2035 using a price decrease of 7% per year, which is in the conservative part of the range given in the paper.
+All the data are taken from the article, except the availability, which is taken the same as the one for the electrolyser already implemented in the model.
+The investment price is deduced for 2.
+2035 using a price decrease of 7% per year, which is in the conservative part of the range given in the paper.
 The efficiencies are the ones projected for 2030.